 Springfield College: The Birthplace of Basketball

-The Birth of "Basket Ball" WHERE BASKETBALL WAS INVENTED -
+The Birth of "Basket Ball"

 It was the winter of 1891-1892.
 Inside a gymnasium at Springfield College (then known as the International YMCA Training School), located in Springfield, Mass., was a group of restless college students.
 The young men had to be there; they were required to participate in indoor activities to burn off the energy that had been building up since their football season ended.
 The gymnasium class offered them activities such as marching, calisthenics, and apparatus work, but these were pale substitutes for the more exciting games of football and lacrosse they played in warmer seasons.